almirari/ffb_kd_preview/README.md

 ---

+(Please notice that this work is a preview only)

 ## Project Highlights

 - **Dataset**: A curated dataset of oil palm Fresh Fruit Bunch images labeled by ripeness or class.